inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 This is a minimal Windows utility that helps you locate your mouse cursor—especially handy when working with multiple monitors.

 > **Note:**
-> Windows already has a built-in way to locate your mouse (such as “Show location of pointer when I press the CTRL key” in Mouse Settings).
+> Windows already has a built-in way to locate your mouse (such as “Show location of pointer when pressing the CTRL key” in Mouse Settings).
 > For most users, that’s more than enough.

 ---